klaasnicolaas/python-eindhoven/README.md

     asyncio.run(main())
 ```

-## Data

-You can read the following data with this package:

-- ID of the parking spot
-- Parking type (what you have chosen above)
-- Street
-- Number (how many parking spots are available at the spot)
-- Longitude
-- Latitude
-- Updated at (date when there was a change in the database)

 ## Use cases

 [NIPKaart.nl][nipkaart]

-A website that provides insight with a map where disabled parking spaces are in the Netherlands, based on data from users and municipalities.
+A website that provides insight into where disabled parking spaces are, based on data from users and municipalities.
+Operates mainly in the Netherlands, but also has plans to process data from abroad.

 ## Contributing